 Preparing for the cloud

-Adopting cloud technology can represent a fundamental change in the way your company buys and provides IT services to your staff.
-It's therefore vital that you evaluate the costs and benefits carefully.
+Adopting cloud technology for your business represents a fundamental change in how you work.
+It will also transform how your company buys and provides IT services to your staff.
+Before taking the leap, evaluate the costs and benefits carefully advise the experts.

-Neil Cross from Advanced explains seven key things to consider before adopting cloud computing:
+Neil Cross from Advanced explains seven key things to consider before adopting cloud computing for your small business.:

 - Work out what you want to achieve and why.
 Make sure you understand what improvements you want the cloud to bring you.
 Consider cloud services alongside other options and evaluate the benefits and drawbacks of each.